wenbo5565/AppliedProject_LaneLineDection/ProjectReport.md

 * The weights in regression is determined by the point's x coordinate.
 A point in left-lane set has a larger weight if its x value is small.
 A point in right-lane set has a larger weight if its x value is large.
 The idea is giving more weights for points

+### 3. Processing Videos/Clips

+As in the real-world application (self-driving car on road) the pipiline has to be able to detect lanes in real time, I also experiment the pipeline on several short clips.
+As videos are nothing but sequence of images, I just need to embed pipeline above into each frame in a video.
+Here I attach a sample video and its output video for demonstration.